erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ## Introduction

-Distributed Training Llm addresses advanced computational challenges in specialized domains.
+Distributed Training Large language system addresses advanced computational challenges in specialized domains.

 This topic covers advanced techniques and methodologies used in modern software systems.